 Besides assessing your reps’ performance with current objectives, you can also conduct research to scope out the industry norms.

-For example, sales organizations in the computer software industry have an average close rate of 22%, says Niti Shah, the senior growth marketing manager for HubSpot for Startups.
+For example, according to HubSpot, sales organizations in the computer software industry have an average close rate of 22% compared to the biotech industry and its 15%.

 5. Break the barriers of communication

-Communication is 🔑 for any kind of relationship, including the one you have with your sales team – that’s why this #1 rule has no exceptions: You’re never too busy to communicate with everyone in your sales organization.
+Communication is crucial for any kind of relationship, including the one you have with your sales team.
+That’s why this #1 rule has no exceptions: You’re never too busy to communicate with everyone in your sales organization.

-If you are, you’d better have a management staff that helps keep your ship in tip-top shape; otherwise, introduce a communication cadence ASAP, then maintain it.
+If you are, you’d better have a management staff that helps keep your company in tip-top shape; otherwise, introduce a communication cadence ASAP and then maintain it.

 Plus, your reps can voice any feelings or concerns, which always goes a long way in employee satisfaction.